RMLio/rmlmapper-java/README.md

 This causes the creation of the required Docker containers and adds the right connection string to the mapping files.

 Set constant ```LOCAL_TESTING``` to ```false``` for testing on / pushing to GitLab.
+This makes sure that the containers running on GitLab are used and adds the right connection strings to the mapping files.

 # Dependencies